uci-inf-133/a2-tweets-amsicat3025/readme.txt

    ~ 1 hr for 3.1
    - 2 hrs (so far) for 3.2

-   - 1 hr for debugging
+   - 2 hrs for debugging

 3. What online resources did you consult when completing this assignment? (list sites like StackOverflow or specific URLs for tutorials; describe queries to Generative AI or use of AI-based code completion) https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString